Searching for quasar candidates with periodic variations from the Zwicky Transient Facility: results and implications: Quasars Sample and Methods

 where $X_i$ represents the observed light curve.
 The covariance matrix $C$ is given by

 where $\sigma_i$ is the measurement uncertainty at the observation time $t_i$, $\delta_{ij}$ is the Kronecker delta, and $S_{ij}$ is given by Equation~(\ref{eqn_sij}).

-We set a uniform prior for the logarithm of the parameters $\sigma$ and $\tau$ and a uniform prior for $q$.
-We apply the Markov Chain Monte Carlo (MCMC) sampler \texttt{emcee}\footnote{\texttt{emcee} is available at \url{https://emcee.readthedocs.io/en/stable/}.} \citep{Foreman2013} to construct the posterior samples of the parameters.
-We then randomly draw a set of $\sigma$ and $\tau$ from their posterior samples and generate a simulated light curve with exactly the same cadence as the observed data.
+We set a uniform prior for the logarithm of the parameters $\sigma_d$ and $\tau_d$ and a uniform prior for $q$.
+We apply the Markov Chain Monte Carlo (MCMC) sampler \texttt{emcee}\footnote{\url{https://emcee.readthedocs.io/en/stable/}.} \citep{Foreman2013} to construct the posterior samples of the parameters.
+We then randomly draw a set of $\sigma_d$ and $\tau_d$ from their posterior samples and generate a simulated light curve with exactly the same cadence as the observed data.
 The parameter $q$ is a nuisance for the present purpose as we shift the generated mock light curve to match the observed mean magnitude.
 We further add Gaussian noises with a zero mean and standard deviation equal to the photometric uncertainties to mimic the measurement errors.
-Again, we bin the mock light curve every 20 days and apply exactly the same identification method as in Section~\ref{sec_method}.
+Again, we bin the mock light curve every 20 days and apply exactly the same identification methods as in Section~\ref{sec_method}.

-We repeat the above procedures 100,000 times and calculate the false alarm probability (FAP) as ${\rm FAP}=N_{\rm p}/N_{\rm tot}$, where $N_{\rm p}$ is the number of periodic candidates in the mock light curves and $N_{\rm tot}$ is the total number of simulated light curves.
-The FAP of the 184 candidates ranges from $1.0\times10^{-5}$ to $7.8\times10^{-3}$ (see Fig.~\ref{fig_modelselection}).
+We repeat the above procedures 100,000 times and calculate the FAP\footnote{This FAP has taken into account the \textit{look-elsewhere} effect~\citep{Algeri2016} arising from searches over a broad period range by counting for all possible false positives within the whole period range.} as ${\rm FAP}=N_{\rm p}/N_{\rm tot}$, where $N_{\rm p}$ is the number of periodic candidates in the mock light curves and $N_{\rm tot}$ is the total number of simulated light curves.
+The FAP of the 184 candidates ranges from $1.0\times10^{-5}$ to $7.8\times10^{-3}$ (see the right panel of Fig.~\ref{fig_modelselection}).
 We mark a significant periodicity if $\rm (1-FAP)\geq99.73\%$, namely, at least a significance of 3$\sigma$.